 How to track PPC in Google Ads (AdWords)

 Cool beans.
 Yeah, let’s get started.
 So the topic of today is tracking PR, how to track PPC in AdWords like a pro.
-And really, what we’re going to end up talking about is tracking AdWords outside of AdWords.
+And really, what we’re going to end up talking about is tracking Google Ads outside of Google Ads.
 So really taking it one step further than the traditional core KPIs that we’re always all focused on.

 Obviously, cost per conversion, average CPC, and click-through rate are all super valuable and whatever optimizing to target CPA in Google Ads is still good.
 But with the trend of what we’ve seen over the last year with Google automating more and more things and taking the control out of the advertisers’ hands, and putting and utilizing their data to be smarter about the way that Google Ads is actually working, it’s going to become more and more important for us to dive into post-click scenarios and really look into what is happening once that visitor is on our site, what kind of information can we extract from all the data that we can attain via software, and then how can we use that data to better inform our decisions in Google Ads (AdWords).

-So to start off, we kind of just want to go over an agenda.
-And first thing we’ll do is kind of talk about AdWords.
+To start off, we kind of just want to go over an agenda.
+And first thing we’ll do is kind of talk about Google Ads.
 And at its current state, what we saw happen in 2017, the kinds of changes that we’ve made, the majority of these have been automation changes.
 I’m going to go over a couple that I think are pretty significant and how that should be impacting us in 2018.

 1. Preparing PPC Strategies for 2018

-And with that in mind, what’s 2018 going to look like for search marketers, for people that are in Ads?
-I’m going to go over kind of how we should be preparing so that we can start off running full speed in 2018 with all the data points that we need and prepared for whatever changes we might see if 2018 is any indication, or excuse me, if 2017 is any indication of what we’re going to see AdWords change wise.
+With that in mind, what’s 2018 going to look like for search marketers, for people that are in Ads?
+I’m going to go over kind of how we should be preparing so that we can start off running full speed in 2018 with all the data points that we need and prepared for whatever changes we might see if 2018 is any indication, or excuse me, if 2017 is any indication of what we’re going to see Google Ads change wise.

 2. Tools to take Google Ads to the next level